felixrl/godot-debug-console/addons/debug_console/README.md

 	Dumps the current log, with no filter, to a file at the destination directory with the name `<log_file_name_prefix>_<iteration>.txt`.
 If no `<destination-dir>` is provided, the default directory is used.

 The console's backend uses a command registry.
-To register your own commands:
+To register your own commands from your codebase:

 1. Create a closure of `Callable` type (a function, anonymous function, lambda) which takes one parameter of type `PackedStringArray`.
 These are your command's arguments.
 2. Define your command's logic and behaviour within the Calleable's body.
-3. Call `DebugConsole.command_parser.register()` with your new command's name (e.g. the identifying keyword) and your Callable to register it.
+3. Call `DebugConsole.register()` with your new command's name (e.g. the identifying keyword) and your Callable to register it.
 For example:

 	```
-	DebugConsole.command_parser.register("hello",
+	DebugConsole.register("hello1",
 		func (args: PackedStringArray): print("hi!"))
 	```
-	This registers a command called `hello` which prints `hi!` to the regular Godot console every time it is executed via the console.
+	This registers a command called `hello1` which prints `hi!` to the regular Godot console every time it is executed via the console.

 **NOTE: The registration only persists per runtime.
 This means that your command(s) should be added at the loading stage of your game.**

-To remove a command from the registry, use `DebugConsole.command_parser.unregister()` with your command's name. e.g. `unregister("hello")`.
+To remove a command from the registry, use `DebugConsole.unregister()` with your command's name. e.g. `unregister("hello1")`.

 # TODO